Changi: Train

 Changi is served by 3 MRT stations, Changi Airport on the East West MRT line, Upper Changi on the Downtown MRT line and Expo which is an interchange station for both lines.
 All of the stations are located in the south or central of Changi, hence there are no MRT stations in the vicinity of Changi Village or the airfreight centre, located in the north.
 Xilin MRT station is under construction as part of the Downtown line extension and would bring greater connectivity to Changi Business Park when it opens in 2026.
 There are however plans for the northern part of Changi as well as the upcoming Changi Airport Terminal 5 to be linked via the Cross Island MRT line and Thomson–East Coast MRT line.

 Changi Airport is served internally by the Changi Airport Skytrain system that operates between Terminals 1, 2 and 3, both in the transit as well as public areas.
 Terminal 3 additionally has a Skytrain in the transit area that operates between the ends of the terminal for travellers convenience.
-The Skytrain is free of charge and is operationally between 5 am and 2.30 am, and at all other times travellers can take shuttle buses or travel on foot between terminals.
-Terminal 4 does not have a SkyTrain connection and the shuttle bus from Terminal 2 is available as a possible connection.
+The Skytrain is free of charge and is operational between 5 am and 2.30 am the following day.
+At all other times, travellers can take shuttle buses or travel on foot between terminals.
+Terminal 4 does not have a SkyTrain connection and is served by shuttle buses from Terminal 2.

 There exists the Changi Railway for a period of time in the 1930s to the 1940s which was used by the British prior to and during World War II, its primary function was to transport ammunition from the piers near Fairy Point Hill to the Johore batteries located around Changi.
 However they have since been dismantled.